The 11th Heidelberg Summer School will take place September 12-16, 2016 at the "Max-Planck-Haus" (Max Planck House) in Heidelberg, Germany.

 Astronomical data sets are increasing in size and complexity.
 Extracting meaningful and reliable scientific results from these is a challenge, and relies on the application of appropriate and properly-understood methodology.

-The school will look at the principles of inference and methods of astronomical data analysis and data mining.
-We will cover a range of numerical and statistical techniques and their application to different types of astronomical data.
+The school looked at the principles of inference and methods of astronomical data analysis and data mining, also covering a range of numerical and statistical techniques and their application to different types of astronomical data.

-The emphasis will be on practical methodology and solving real-world problems to address questions like: How do we deal with missing data, outliers, and selection effects?
+The emphasis was on practical methodology and solving real-world problems to address questions like: How do we deal with missing data, outliers, and selection effects?
 How should we compare models to data?
 How do we best combine different data sets?
 What is an efficient numerical approach?
-Topics to be to covered include:
+Topics that have been covered include: